GoogleCloudPlatform/appengine-tck/README.md

 Note: adapting the tests to run against real environment can sometime be a huge (bytecode) hack. :-)

+More info can be found here: [How to run external tests](ext/how_to_external_tests.md)

 Running existing JUnit tests
 ----------------------------

 In case you already have existing JUnit tests, running against local test environment; e.g. similar to DataNucleus plugin, you can - with some bytecode magic - easily re-use those tests to run against any environment, in-container this time.

-To see how that's done, see GAE DataNucleus Plugin external testing.
+To see how that's done, see JUnit example or GAE DataNucleus Plugin external testing.

 Writing the test
 ----------------